SimonLof/BankAPI/README.md

 #### `~/myaccounts` 🔍

-> Get an overview list of all the signed in users accounts.
+> Get an overview list of all accounts for the signed in user.

 #### `~/newaccount` 🤑